Lilypads/AI-Line-Follower/simulators/enkiSimulator/README.md

 ```
 roscore
 ```
 *Note that you need to keep this running all the time on one terminal when running the simulation.
-You can exit this later by pressing ctrl+x.
+You can exit this later by pressing ctrl+c.

 6. Make sure you are in the enki example workspace on your new terminal or do the following command:
 ```